IndicoDataSolutions/ocr-migration/README.md

 }
 ```

-If something goes wrong the first time around, it's safe to re-run the script -- it will skip over files that
+If the script fails for any reason you should be safe to re-run as the files are cached -- but it will still take time to load page JSONs from disk (several minutes for all page files in a ~200 doc dataset).
-have already been successfully downloaded so it should be quicker.

 Next, upload the files in the `old/files` directory to a new dataset and configure the dataset to use the OCR you're looking to migrate to.
 After this is complete, run the `get_datasets.py script again.
 This time you won't need to supply
 arguments related to labels, because we only have raw docs.